prathamr01/prathamr01/README.md

 - 👋 Hi, I’m @prathamr01
-- 👀 I’m interested in 3d art, animations and game programming
+- 👀 I’m interested in game development, 3d art and animations
 - 🌱 I’m currently learning game development
-- 💞️ I’m looking to collaborate on (-)
+- 💞️ I’m looking to collaborate on game development
 - 📫 prathamr01 on almost all platforms to reach me
+- ⚡️ Fun fact: I play video games

 <!---
 prathamr01/prathamr01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.